Mother/Daughter Adventures at the Best Sedona Spa

 A few days after returning home from Sedona, I was listening to a podcast by Elizabeth Gilbert, the author of Eat, Pray Love.
 She confessed, “I prefer to live in an enchanted world.”
 A world where even the air is enchanted?

-Author’s Note: The spa at Mii Amo has recently re-opened after a full renovation.
+Author’s Note: The spa at Mii Amo re-opened after a full renovation.
 It looks spectacular.
 I am hoping to go next year.

 This is really interesting, You’re a very skilled blogger.